avpai-dinosaur/leetcodeGame/README.md

 - Make the prompt to open the door bigger and nicer DONE
 - When player runs into an obstacle, continue movement animation
-- Fix text wrapping on roomba speech bubble
+- Fix text wrapping on roomba speech bubble DONE
 - Add back the start menu, with a menu class
 - Add a mental health note
 - Make laser doors look nicer DONE